contagon/handbook/handbook/25-temple-and-family-history-work.md

 * How to help members with their first experience with proxy baptisms and confirmations (see [23.2](23.md#232-strengthen-new-members)).
 * How to help members who are preparing to receive their own endowment or be sealed (see [25.2.8](25-temple-and-family-history-work.md#2528-temple-preparation-course), [27.2](27-temple-ordinances-for-the-living.md#272-the-endowment), [27.3](27-temple-ordinances-for-the-living.md#273-sealing-of-husband-and-wife), and [27.4](27-temple-ordinances-for-the-living.md#274-sealing-living-children-to-parents)).
-* How to organize temple and family history work in the stake and wards (see [25.3](25-temple-and-family-history-work.md#253-organizing-temple-and-family-history-work-in-the-stake) and [25.2](25-temple-and-family-history-work.md#252-organizing-temple-and-family-history-work-in-the-ward)).
+* How to organize temple and family history work in the stake and wards (see [25.2](25-temple-and-family-history-work.md#252-ward-leaders)).
 * How to support elders quorum and Relief Society presidencies in their responsibilities (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
-* How temple and family history work can bless children and youth (see [10.2.4](10-aaronic-priesthood.md#1024-uniting-families-for-eternity), [11.2.4](11-young-women.md#1124-uniting-families-for-eternity), and [12.2.4](12-primary.md#1224-uniting-families-for-eternity)).
+* How participating in this work can bless children and youth (see [10.2.4](10-aaronic-priesthood.md#1024-uniting-families-for-eternity), [11.2.4](11-young-women.md#1124-uniting-families-for-eternity), and [12.2.4](12-primary.md#1224-uniting-families-for-eternity)).
-* How to help members have a meaningful family history experience (see [Temple and Family History Leadership Instruction](https://www.churchofjesuschrist.org/study/handbooks-and-callings/ward-or-branch-callings/temple-and-family-history/leadership-instruction?lang=eng)).
-* How to hold effective temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
+* How to hold effective coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
-* How to help ward leaders plan and set goals (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
+* How to help ward leaders establish an effective ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).

+For instruction relating to this work, see [Temple and Family History Leadership Instruction](https://www.churchofjesuschrist.org/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng).

 ## 25.4 Family History Resources

-### 25.4.1 FamilySearch.org, Ordinances Ready, and FamilySearch Apps
+### 25.4.1 Online Resources

+FamilySearch provides resources to help members identify and prepare family names so that they can participate in ordinances for their deceased ancestors.
+These ordinances unite families for eternity.
+FamilySearch resources include the following:

-[FamilySearch.org](https://www.familysearch.org) is the Church’s website to help members find and prepare their ancestors’ names for temple ordinances.
-Ordinances Ready is one feature on [FamilySearch.org](https://www.familysearch.org) that provides an easy way to receive family or other names to take to the temple.
+* [FamilySearch.org](https://www.familysearch.org).
+This is the Church’s website to help members find and prepare their ancestors’ names for temple ordinances.

-The site also provides additional resources.
-These include discovering, sharing, and preserving ancestors’ stories and photographs.

-These resources are also available in the [FamilySearch Family Tree app](https://www.familysearch.org/blog/en/mobile) and [FamilySearch Memories app](https://www.familysearch.org/blog/en/mobile).
+* [Family Tree app](https://www.familysearch.org/family-tree).
+Many functions of the FamilySearch website are also available in this mobile app.
+* [Ordinances Ready](https://www.familysearch.org/temple/ordinances-ready).
+This tool provides a simple way to receive family or other names to take to the temple.
+It is available both on FamilySearch.org and in the Family Tree app.
+* [Family Name Assist](https://www.familysearch.org/temple/guide-me/family-name-assist).
+Leaders use this online tool to help new and returning members, as well as youth, easily prepare and print family name cards for proxy baptisms and confirmations.
+* [Memories app](https://www.familysearch.org/memories).
+This mobile app helps individuals and families discover, share, and preserve ancestors’ stories and photographs.

 See [FamilySearch apps](https://www.familysearch.org/en/blog/familysearch-mobile-apps) for all available apps.

 ### 25.4.2 My Family: Stories That Bring Us Together